Haldrion/rcos-status-updates/fall_2018/week_07.md

 ## Last Week's Accomplishments

-> Finshed Fritzing sketch of the schematic and PCBs.
+> Finished Fritzing sketch of the schematic and PCBs.
 Will upload to
 > Github ASAP.

 > Got approved to test in Amos Eaton under certain provisions!!